vicjohnson1213/Ideas/README.md

 - Open source Cards Against Humanity style game where somebody can start a game and others can connect to it via browser (or maybe a mobile app 🤔).
     - Generate a QR code for players to connect to the game.

+- Cypher game where a body of text is shown as different letters, colors, or some other randomly assigned thing.
+The goal is to decypher the text back to its original form.
+    - Could display letter probabilities as a hint.

 ### Libraries